Quick Overview: Our Top 10 Picks for Sony A6000 Lenses

 The plus point of using the Sony FE 28-70MM on a Sony a6000 is that you’ll actually crop the edges of the frame, hence eliminate any edge softness that may have otherwise occurred in a full-frame camera.
 It provides impressive image quality as can be expected from a lens that is made for professional photography.

 It produces amazing bokeh and captures sharp pictures because of the great focal length at which you’ll be shooting.
 When it comes to aperture, you won’t be able to shoot much in the dark without a flash.
 The brand’s OSS (Optical Steady Shot) feature compensates for the movements that are specifically common when shooting at longer focal lengths, and can result in blurred images.

 Another excellent feature of this lens is weather-sealing, but you won’t be able to make much use of it with the Sony a6000 as it doesn’t offer it.
 A weather-seal lens signifies that it is a product that is made to last.
-If you are looking for a best zoom lens for Sony a6000 at a reasonable cost, look no further than this model.
+If you are looking for the best zoom lens for the Sony a6000 at a reasonable cost, look no further than this model.

 4. Rokinon 12mm F/2 NCS

-If you already own a small fast prime lens and a telephoto zoom lens, the next one you’ll want to add to your collection is a wide-angle lens or maybe an ultra-wide angle one.
+If you already own a small fast prime lens and a telephoto zoom lens, the next one you’ll want to add to your collection is a wide-angle lens or maybe an ultra-wide-angle one.
 Samyang Optics, popularly known as Rokinon, is a South Korean manufacturer of camera lenses.